ai-singhal/better-bookmarks/README.md

 npm run build
 ```

-### 3. Load it in Chrome
+### 3. Load it into Chrome

 1. Open `chrome://extensions`
-2. Enable `Developer mode`
+2. Turn on `Developer mode`
 3. Click `Load unpacked`
-4. Select the `dist/` folder
+4. Select the generated `dist/` directory

-On first install, the extension opens the dashboard automatically.
+If you are iterating on the code, rebuild and reload the unpacked extension after changes.

 ## Development

-Available scripts:

 ```bash
 npm run dev